What is the

 Among the committees in which the inhabitants meet to decide on their future within CALICO are:

-- The governance committee, a place for consultation and coordination between the 3 habitats in order to agree on the decision-making methods between the inhabitants and to define the governance structures, including for the future of the habitat.
+- The governance committee, a place for consultation and coordination between the 3 housing clusters in order to agree on the decision-making methods between the inhabitants and to define the governance structures, including for the future of the co-housing project.

 - The care committee, in charge of setting up care within the housing estate.